karollynecosta/aws_solutions_architect-associate/README.md

  Disabling the service will delete all remaining data, including your findings and configurations before relinquishing the service permissions and resetting the service.
 So, this is the correct option for our use case.

 Logs supported: VPC Flow Logs, DNS logs, CloudTrail events

+CloudTrail log file:
+	To determine whether a log file was modified, deleted, or unchanged after CloudTrail delivered it
 ```

 Amazon Inspector - EC2 ONLY